spath command: Overview, syntax, and usage

 Syntax: field

 Description: The value extracted from the path is written to this field name.
+When you specify an output field, you must a path.

 Default: The value for the path becomes the field name for the extracted value.